**Warning****explicit account of what this was like for us**

 Another disturbing incident that sticks in my mind was when my daughter admitted one evening that she had hurt one of the fish.

 With some coaxing, she was able to tell me that she had hurt it by ‘pulling his tail and nearly squeezing his eyes off’.
-The fish subsequently died the following day and my daughter was so desperately distraught!
+The fish subsequently died the following day and my daughter was absolutely distraught!

-What I hadn’t picked up on at the time, was two weeks prior to this incident, my daughter had requested that the fish be moved upstairs.
+What I hadn’t picked up on at the time, was that two weeks prior to this incident, my daughter had requested that the fish be moved upstairs.
 She had asked for them to go into her sister’s room, to ‘keep safe’.
-With hindsight, this had clearly been a warning which I sadly hadn’t picked up on at the time.
+With hindsight, this had clearly been a warning which I sadly hadn’t realised at the time.

 Through further discussion, my daughter was able to tell me that the ‘voices’ had been telling her to ‘harm the fish or hurt her sister’ and this is why she had requested they went upstairs.

 So unbeknown to me, my daughter must have been battling this ‘voice command’ for a whole fortnight before the ‘voices’ had finally won!